adam-versed/agentic-ide-toolbox/README.md

 ```

 3. Some scripts have env variables you can set to save on calls/cost.
-4. The AI assistant will guide you through a structure workflow.
+4. The AI assistant will guide you through a structured workflow.

 ## Overview

 This repository provides step-by-step plans for common agentic tasks that can be used with AI-powered assistants like GitHub Copilot, Cursor, Roo, and other LLM-integrated coding tools.

 These prompts are designed to be adaptable across different agentic coding tools and workflows, giving developers flexibility in how they implement them.
+If you dont find a prompt specific to your agentic tool of choice, take the base and update it to reference tools available in your agentic tool of choice, or mcp servers you have installed that offer comparable features i.e for web search in cursor you can use `web_search` or you can reference `brave_web_search` if you have the brave mcp server installed etc.

 These prompts are designed to be flexible templates.
 Feel free to modify them to better suit your specific development environment and workflow requirements.